Warhammer 40,000: Assembling armies

 The composition of the players' armies must fit the rivalries and alliances depicted in the setting.
 All models listed in the rulebooks have keywords that divide them into factions.
 In a matched game, a player may only use models in their army that are all loyal to a common faction.
 Thus, a player cannot, for example, use a mixture of Aeldari and Necron models in their army, because in the game's fictional setting, Aeldari and Necrons are mortal enemies and would never fight alongside each other.
+Rules exist however, to allow for models from certain armies to work together.

+Forces aligned to the Imperium of Man can bring in "allied" units from the Imperial Agents army using the rules from their book, and those from the Imperial Knights army, using their "freeblade" rules.
+Respectively, those aligned with the forces of Chaos can add Chaos Knights with their "dreadblade" rules.
+Chaos armies can also bring units from the Chaos Demons Index.
+The rules to do this are more specific, requiring equal or more demons units with the keyword "Battleline" on their datasheet in the army than those without, and their collective points cost being less than or equal to a quarter of the allowed points.

 The game uses a point system to ensure that the match will be "balanced", i.e., the armies will be of comparable overall strength.
 The players must agree as to what "points limit" they will play at, which roughly determines how big and powerful their respective armies will be.
 Each model and weapon has a "point value" which roughly corresponds to how powerful the model is; for example, a Tactical Space Marine is valued at 13 points, whereas a Land Raider tank is valued at 240 points.
 The sum of the point values of a player's models must not exceed the agreed limit.
 If the point values of the players' respective armies both add up to the limit, they are assumed to be balanced.
 500 to 2,000 points are common point limits.

 Although the rules place no limit on how big an army can be, players tend to use armies comprising between a few dozen to a hundred models, depending on its faction.
 A large army will slow down the pace of the match as the players must physically handle many more models and consider each strategically.
 Larger armies also cost more money and take more work to paint and assemble.